Understanding Amphetamine Psychosis

 - Erratic movements

-In the US, around 16 million adults are prescribed amphetamines
+In the US, millions of people are prescribed amphetamines

 for medical conditions narcolepsy and ADHD.
 Of this number, approximately 18% will experience amphetamine psychosis.
 However, this number significantly increases for people with amphetamine addiction or those who ingest the drug for pleasure.
 This is mainly because amphetamine overdose is more common for these two groups.